 To get to this point, we have done lots of action in the companies.
 Now, we have launched a national petition against low-paid night work.
-We are also campaigning on a recent change to the law which means overtime is being calculated over a much longer period, meaning workers end up working more hours for no extra pay.
+The Bulgarian trade unions are also campaigning on a recent change to the law which means overtime is being calculated over a much longer period, meaning workers end up working more hours for no extra pay.
 This is something our members have really pushed for.
-We are campaigning for changes in the law to stop this abusive practice.
-It is a big national campaign: it started with our federation and now it has spread.
+Together with CL Podkrepa, CITUB is campaigning for changes in the law to stop this abusive practice.
+It is a big national campaign of the two trade union confederations CITUB and CL Podkrepa.
 We are aiming for 100,000 signatures to force the government to take action."